waitong94/waitong94.github.io/index.md

 ## Research Overview

-I love  and improving **large-scale computational systems** and models that can help solve our biggest problems.
+I love improving **large-scale computational systems** and models that can help solve our biggest problems.

 Currently, I am focused on building efficient and intelligent AI systems that can solve problems in industry.
 Some of my work has resulted in the fastest inference of open-weight large language models such as DeepSeek-R1 [[<span style="color:blue">info</span>](https://www.together.ai/blog/customized-speculative-decoding)].